aparo/pyes/docs/guide/reference/mapping/dynamic-mapping.rst

 The dynamic creation of mappings for unmapped types can be completely disabled by setting **index.mapper.dynamic** to **false**.

-As an example, here is how we can change the default :doc:`date_formats <./date-format.html>`  used in the root and inner object types:
+As an example, here is how we can change the default :ref:`date_formats <es-guide-reference-mapping-date-format>`  used in the root and inner object types:

 .. code-block:: js